au-williams/docker-discord-bot/readme.md

 export const CronJobs = new Set([new CronJob().setExpression("* * * * *").setFunction(myFunction)]);
 ```

 [Cron](https://en.wikipedia.org/wiki/Cron#CRON_expression) is a job scheduler that runs functions on an [expression](https://devhints.io/cron), like every 20 minutes or every Saturday at 9 AM.
 The bot framework will automatically schedule the Cron jobs you create here.
-You can extend the Cron jobs with the following setters ...
+You can extend the Cron jobs with the following setters. 📚

 | Name          | Description                                                           | Required |
 | :------------ | :-------------------------------------------------------------------- | :------- |